LT-IntroToAI-SY2324/a6-predictive-models-BPena-Lepe/part1-linear-regression/part1_writeup.md

 ## Questions to answer

 1. What is the r squared value?
-What does this say about this lenear regression model?
+What does this say about this lenear regression model? the r squared value is 0.62579 it says that there is not much correlation between the blood pressure change over the change in age.

 2. According to your model, what is the predicted systolic blood pressure for a person iwho is 43 years old?